floriangrundig/karma-test-runner/README.md

 ##Prerequisites

+The plugin runs only on java 7 or higher versions.

 In order to make the plugin run your javascript tests it will start [karma] with your config provided by the test annotation "@KarmaTestSuiteRunner.KarmaConfigPath" (see above).
 [karma]:http://karma-runner.github.io/